-Granite and soapstone are perfect choices for the bathroom, since they are less porous than other stones like marble or slate.
+Granite and soapstone are perfect choices for the bathroom since they are less porous than other stones such as marble or slate.
 However, each stone will require at least a bit of maintenance and cleaning.

 Stone tile also comes in squares or rectangles, usually sold by the square foot.
 Marble and granite are sold at the higher end of the spectrum; for cheaper choices, opt for travertine.

 Stone tile can be installed with or without grout.
 You might want to consult an expert and make sure you are installing your stone properly because not all stone types are installed the same way.

 Each stone will need a different type of cleaning routine.
 More porous stones such as marble or soapstone, require a regular sealant treatment to keep them stain- and humidity-resistant.

 Consult an expert about your stone tile to make sure you are using the right kind of cleaner; some cleaning products may actually damage stone surfaces.

 Ceramic and Porcelain Tile

 A great thing about ceramic and porcelain tile is its price.
 For those with a low budget and designer tastes, ceramic or porcelain might actually be the best choice.

 Characteristics of Porcelain and Ceramic Tile